PrairieLearn/PrairieLearn/new_docs/Instructor/getStarted/createCourseContent/create_assessment.md

 * The next entry, the assessment `set` is used for better organization of the course instance.
 PrairieLearn has some standardized sets (eg. Homework, Quiz, Exam), and you can also [create your own](course.md#assessment-sets).
 We'll leave it as "Homework".

-* the `number` entry corresponds to the order of the assessmen within its set.
+* the `number` entry corresponds to the order of the assessment within its set.
 This number will be used to sort the assessments in the `Assessments` page.
 Since this is the first assessement, again, we can leave it as 1.

 * `allowAccess` sets the dates in which you want the assessment to be available.
 Read the documentation about [Access controls](https://prairielearn.readthedocs.io/en/latest/accessControl/) to learn about the different configurations available.
 In this example, our assessment will be available from 10 p.m.
 September 1st, until 10 p.m.
 September 8; the assessment will be worth full-credit during this time: